bahrmichael/bahrmichael.github.io/_posts/2021-09-01-dynamodb-partial-recovery.md

 }
 ```

-Run this script with one or two items first to verify if it works correctly.
+Run this script with one or two items to verify that it works correctly.
 Remember that you can rerun it if the result is not what you expect, but be careful to first identify all broken records before you run your script.

-I suggest that you play around by creating a table with some items, create a backup, and then try out the script above.

 ## Lift The Read-Mode